dk14/wolfram-mega/docs/oracles.md

 }
 ```

 > Oracle does NOT have to store commitments in its database, since they are already authentified with capability signature.
-Trader will give you commitment with `requestFact`.
+Trader will give your commitment back with `requestFact`.
 Same goes for Schnorr r-values (optional feature) - they are calculated from (parametrized) `question` itself - no need to store them; also commitment is signed already when `requestFact`- so Schnorr `r-value` can be taken from it directly. **No overhead in either case**: wether you recalculate `r-value` or take one from commitment signed by you.
 Only capability private key has to be presisted  (securely) - one per capability.

 > Schnorr note: it is insecure to sign two different messages with same `r-value`.
 Providing conflicting answers to the same question would not only penalize your reputation - it would invalidate your `capabilitySignature` (reveal capability private key).
 In that case you - have to deactivate capability (see above) and create a new one.
 And take the fall in reputation for not managing your data properly.